fernandovldrs/fernandovldrs.github.io/_posts/2023-09-02-readout-opt.md

 $$\begin{pmatrix} I'\\Q'\end{pmatrix} = \begin{pmatrix} \cos \delta && -\sin\delta\\ \sin\delta &&\cos \delta\end{pmatrix} \begin{pmatrix} I\\Q\end{pmatrix}, $$

-which can be rewritten as in the formula of quadrature integration:
+which can be rewritten directly as quadrature integration:

 $$I' = 2^{-12}\sum_{n=0}^Na[n]\left(\cos{\delta}\cos(\omega_{IF}t_sn) + \sin\delta\sin(\omega_{IF}t_sn) \right)$$

 $$Q' = 2^{-12}\sum_{n=0}^Na[n]\left(\sin{\delta}\cos(\omega_{IF}t_sn) - \cos\delta\sin(\omega_{IF}t_sn) \right)$$

+So the rotated quadratures have the same general structure as the original quadratures, except for a different choice of integration weights.
+The rotation angle is determined by the $\arctan(w_s/w_c)$, or, equivalently, by the argument of the complex number $w_c + iw_s$.